Home Remedies for Eczema / Dermatitis

 Tea tree oil is a very strong and powerful substance and this exactly why it works so well.
 However when you use tea tree oil you'll have to be very careful

-Do NOT put it in the mouth or swallow it.
+Do NOT put it in the mouth or swallow it!

-Keep it away from children and if you are pregnant or a nursing mom, don't use tea tree oil
+If you are pregnant or a nursing mom, also DO NOT use tea tree oil!

 Tea tree oil & Vaseline